waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.7/readme.md

 ## Overview

-Pods are the smallest deployable units of computing that you can create and manage in Kubernetes Instead of deploying single pods, you will most likely create a deployment.
-A deployment provides declarative updates for Pods and ReplicaSets.
+Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
+Instead of deploying single pods, you will most likely create deployments.
+A **deployment** provides declarative updates for **Pods** and **ReplicaSets**.
 A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.

+## Objectives

 1.  **Define a deployment**